Web Page Caching¶

 If you change configuration options that might affect your output, you have to manually delete your cache files.

-Before the cache files can be written you must set the file permissions on your application/cache/ directory such that it is writable.
+Before the cache files can be written you must set the cache engine up by editing app/Config/Cache.php.

 If you no longer wish to cache a file you can remove the caching tag and it will no longer be refreshed when it expires.